 There are no standards in the optical rotary encoder world, every application is different.
 Fotofab's rotary encoder manufacturing process is very well suited to making a large number of very small holes in sheet metal simultaneously.
 Because we etch our parts chemically using a photolithographic process it costs the same to produce one hole as it does to fill an entire sheet of metal with holes.
 We are also able to produce shaft encoders with much finer features and hold much tighter tolerances than other manufacturing methods for rotary encoders.

-Our tooling engineers have seen everything there is to see in the world of optical rotary encoder design, if you need help with your project or just need a suggestion or two about a feature of your design – feel free to contact us.
-We can help with your encoder needs.
+If you need help with your project or just need a suggestion about a feature of your design - feel free to Contact Us.